Open-Cann/cannstagram/README.md

 ## Environment Variables

-Refer to the **.env.example** file for the environment variables used in this project.
+Refer to **.env** for the environment variables used in this project.

 If you don't set up a `.env` file or environment variables with your provider, the project will retrieve values from the following files: